iomesh/docs/docs/deploy-iomesh-cluster/install-iomesh.md

 **Prerequisite**

 Make sure the CPU architecture of your Kubernetes cluster is Intel x86_64, Hygon x86_64, or Kunpeng AArch64.
-If you are using a `Hygon x86_64` or `Kunpeng AArch64` cluster, you can only opt for the Enterprise edition.

 **Procedure**
 1. Access the master node.